C3-ASV-Team/pytorch-cifar/README.md

 ```
 The dashboard on `my.nersc.gov` sometimes cannot correctly display jobs running on the GPU cluster, so a better way is to run `jobstats` in the terminal to view the job status.
 When the job starts running, its status will change from `PENDING` to `RUNNING`.

+In the batch mode, the results will be redirected to `<job_id>.out`, under your working directory by default.

 ---
 ## Prerequisites
 - Python 3.6+